rahulgopinath/rahulgopinath.github.io/_posts/2020-03-17-recursive-descent-contextfree-parsing-with-left-recursion.markdown

 First, we compute the minimum length of each nonterminal statically.
 The minimum length of a nonterminal is defined as the length of minimum number of terminal symbols needed to satisfy that nonterminal from the grammar.
 The length of a terminal is obviously the length of that terminal symbol.
 From this definition, the minimum length of a nonterminal is the minimum of the minimum lengths of any of the rules corresponding to it.
 The minimum length of a rule is the sum of the minimum lengths of each of its token symbols.
 If the same symbol is encountered again while computing, we return `infinity`.

 (Another way to think about the minimum length is as the length of the minimal string produced when the grammar is used as a producer starting from the given nonterminal.
-The reason for `infinity` for recursion becomes clear --- the producer can not terminate.).
+The reason for `infinity` for recursion becomes clear --- the producer cannot terminate.).

 ```python
 import math